Best synthesizers to buy in 2022: 17 of the best synths under $600

 From DIY synths to vintage remakes, there are plenty of wicked wave-makers that sit in a reasonable price bracket.

-Although software synths are outrageously powerful and affordable, getting hands-on with their hardware counterparts is often a more fluid and creative experience.
-This used to be an expensive affair – a Yamaha DX7 would set you back $1,995 upon its initial 1983 release.
-But music technology companies have been working hard to abolish the need to save thousands of dollars for a hardware synthesizer.
+Although software synths are outrageously powerful and affordable, getting hands-on with their hardware counterparts can reward a different workflow.
+A synthesizer used to be an extortionate investment – a Yamaha DX7 would set you back $1,995 upon its initial 1983 release which, adjusted for inflation, is over $5,000 today.
+But music technology companies have managed to make that sum much smaller today.
 Yamaha’s modern revival of the DX7, the dinky Reface DX, will cost you just $300.
-That sounds a lot less terrifying than the 1983 price tag, which, adjusted for inflation, is over $5,000 today.
+That sounds a lot less terrifying than the 1983 price tag.

 Korg is a renowned affordable synth specialist.
 Behringer is recreating legendary synths with a legendary price.
 Roland has created compact, modern versions of its analogue classics.
 All these companies, and many more, understand that the modern producer can’t always afford to break the bank on a sweet new synth.
 To show you what we mean, we’ve compiled a list of our favourite hardware synths that sit below $600.